canidlogic/aksview/README.md

 ## Window hints

-Internally, `aksview` uses memory mapping to perform fast, random-access I/O with the file.
+Internally, AKSView uses memory mapping to perform fast, random-access I/O with the file.
 The viewer divides the file into non-overlapping _windows_.
 Only one window can be mapped at a time.
 These windows should be large, and it is ideal if the whole file can fit within a single window.
 The memory-mapped strategy is not efficient with small windows.

 The _window hint_ of a viewer object gives the viewer a guideline for the approximate maximum size of a window.
 By default, this hint is 16 megabytes.
 You can change the hint of a viewer at any time with the following function: